Cosmian/cosmian_spark_crypto/README.md

 4. The crypto system allows rotating policy attributes, providing forward secrecy for designated partitions.

-Consider the following policy axes, `Unit` and `Country` according to which data is partitioned: each pair (Unit, Country) constitues a data partition.
+Consider the following 2 policy axes, `Unit` and `Country` according to which data is partitioned:

+1. `Unit`: `Finance`, `Marketing`, `Human Res.`, `Sales`
+2. `Country`: `France`, `UK`, `Spain`, `Germany`

+Each pair (`Unit`, `Country`) constitues one of the 16 data partitions.

+- traditional symmetric encryption will have a single key for all partitions: leaking this key, leaks the entire database.
+There effectively is a single user: users cannot be differentiated.
+The same key is used to encrypt and decrypt requiring securing both the encypting systems and decrypting systems.
+- end to end encryption will have a single key for each partition: providing access to various users over combination of paritions leads to complex key management and duplicates keys among users, which is not a good security practice.
+The same keys are used to encrypt and decrypt, requiring both the encrypting and decrypting systems to be completely secure.
+- with attrbute based encryption, the encryption key is public - avoiding securing the encrypting systems - and each user can have its own unique key even when partitions overlap:

  Unit/Country  | France |   UK   |  Spain  |  Germany  |
  --------------|--------|--------|---------|-----------|